amancodeshere/Music-Rec/README.md

 - **User 3** is robust to M.
 - In practice, one can adapt **M per user** using validation on historical clicks, or learn topic‑specific weights.

-> _Cold‑start note:_ The approach mitigates item cold‑start for new songs as long as lyrics are available, since ranking is based on content rather than interactions.
+> _Cold‑start note:_ This approach tries mitigates item cold‑start for new songs as long as lyrics are available, since rankings are based directly on content rather than interactions.
+A full fledge recommender should incorporate both for more versatile recommendations. (potential future work)

 ---